lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 #### The solution

 For the most part, tax structuring for foreign tax-exempt investors is relatively similar to the tax structuring necessary for U.S. tax-exempt investors.
+A blocker corporation is used to block the foreign tax-exempt investors from incurring <abbr>CAI</abbr>.
+This blocker corporation can be interposed between the foreign tax-exempt investors and the fund (see [Figure 3A](#fig03a)), between the fund and the portfolio companies (see [Figure 3B](#fig03b)), or as a parallel investment vehicle alongside the fund (see [Figure 3C](#fig03c)).

 ## Foreign taxable investors